dbshadow/Dingo/README.md

 ├── pyproject.toml      # Project metadata and dependencies for `uv`.
 ├── README.md           # This file.
 ├── storage.py          # Handles reading/writing to the tasks.json file.
+├── token_manager.py    # NEW: Script to manage the api_tokens.json file.
 ├── translator.py       # Contains the core `translate_text` function that calls Ollama.
 ├── worker.py           # Background worker that picks up and runs tasks from the queue.
 ├── routers/            # FastAPI routers for different API endpoints (tasks, idml, etc.).